 Our pores on the skin are sensitive to hormone levels, as our body fluctuates with hormones our sebaceous glands that produce oil are affected by these hormone changes.
-These tiny glands exist on your face, back, chest, neck, and upper arms and as they start secreting oil, these oils could then get clogged with other surface dirt and debris like dead skin, which may then lead to pimples and acne.
+These tiny glands exist on your face, back, chest, neck, and upper arms and as they start secreting oil, these oils could then get clogged with other surface dirt and debris like dead skin, which may then lead to pimples, acne and blackheads.

 The key to prevent adulthood acne in this instance is to ensure you regular cleanse you skin and use products that help clean the skin from dirt and dead skin cells.